BestGuide is reader supported and may earn affiliate commission. Learn More.

 Best for: Borrowers who prioritize personalized case management and want a dedicated account manager throughout the settlement process.

-Pacific Debt Relief has been BBB accredited since December 2010 with a current A+ rating, and is also accredited by the Consumer Debt Relief Initiative (CDRI) and certified by the IAPDA.
-With only six consumer complaints filed with the BBB in the past three years, Pacific consistently earns the lowest complaint-to-client ratio among established settlement firms.
-Each client is assigned a dedicated account manager, which differentiates their service model from larger, higher-volume operations.
+Pacific Debt Relief has been BBB accredited since December 1, 2010 with a current A+ rating, and is also accredited by the Consumer Debt Relief Initiative (CDRI) and certified by the IAPDA.
+Pacific consistently earns one of the lowest complaint-to-client ratios among established settlement firms.
+The Consumer Financial Protection Bureau received zero complaints about Pacific Debt Relief in 2024, according to its public complaint database.
+Each client is assigned a dedicated account manager, which differentiates Pacific’s service model from larger, higher-volume operations.

-• Pros: Dedicated account manager, exceptionally low complaint volume, 4.93/5 BBB customer rating, AADR and IAPDA accredited
+• Pros: Dedicated account manager, exceptionally low complaint volume, strong BBB customer rating, ACDR and IAPDA accredited

 Best for: High-volume debt situations where negotiating scale and creditor relationships matter most.

 Freedom Debt Relief is one of the largest debt settlement firms in the United States, having resolved over $20 billion in enrolled debt since 2002.
 Its scale provides leverage in creditor negotiations that smaller firms cannot match.
-Freedom Debt Relief holds an A+ BBB rating and is a member of the International Association of Professional Debt Arbitrators.
-The company’s minimum debt requirement of $7,500 is among the lower thresholds in the settlement category.
+Freedom Debt Relief holds an A+ BBB rating with accreditation since April 30, 2015, and is a member of the International Association of Professional Debt Arbitrators and the Association for Consumer Debt Relief through its parent company Achieve.
+The minimum debt requirement of $7,500 is among the lower thresholds in the settlement category.

 • Pros: Largest creditor network and negotiating leverage, $7,500 minimum, over 20 years of operation, free consultation